spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

 </details>

-3. Implement the `PaymentMethodsBusinessFactory` to get instances for these 2 classes:
+1. To get instances for these two classes, implement `PaymentMethodsBusinessFactory`

 **Code sample:**